 And, whether you get a wide-mouth bottle or a standard-mouth size Hydro Flask, you can buy multiple lids that fit each, such as the sports cap, flip lid, or straw lid.

 The brand has even launched a customization page on its website called My Hydro.
 It allows each customer to design their own, unique Hydro Flask bottles.
+If you are sure you want to get a Hydro Flask, but not sure which size, check out this Hydro Flask 32 oz vs 40 oz vs 64 oz comparison.

 I’ve also noticed that the brand is constantly rolling out limited edition collections.